vippsas/vipps-ecom-api/vipps-ecom-api.md

 3. The merchant uses the `vipps://` URL to invoke the Vipps app.
 4. Vipps is automatically opened.
 5. The user accepts or rejects the payment request in Vipps.
+6. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
-6. When the payment process is completed, Vipps redirects to the merchant using the `fallBack` URL.
+7. When the payment process is completed, Vipps redirects to the merchant using the `fallBack` URL.

 ### Initiate payment flow: API calls